SparkPusher/Reflectify/README.md

 ### Spotify

-To connect with Spotify, raspotify is implemented to the raspberry.
-This allows the user to connect directly from the phone with the mirror.
-Basically the pi works as device, that can be connected from every Spotify possibility like computer, phone, tablet...
+To connect with Spotify, raspotify is implemented on the Raspberry.
+This allows the user to connect directly from the phone to the mirror.
+In other words, the Pi works as a device that can be connected to Spotify through a computer, phone, tablet, etc.

 ## Mirror Frame and building up
-The frame has ventilation slots for getting sure there is no overheating behind the mirror.
+The frame has ventilation slots to ensure that there is no overheating behind the mirror.

 ![Ventilation slots](https://github.com/SparkPusher/Reflectify/blob/main/Images/Ventilation_Slot.jpg)